 Pubs, hotels, alcohol retail and gaming

-Joint Venture between Woolworths and Victorian pub baron Bruce Mathieson.
-ALH Group owns and operates over 300 licensed venues, and over 450 retail liquor outlets across Australia.
+Part of Endeavour Group, the retail drinks and hospitality business that was demerged from Woolworths in 2021.
+ALH Group owns and operates over 300 licensed venues, and over 550 retail liquor outlets across Australia.
 Brands include BWS and Dan Murphy's.
-They are Australia's largest owner of poker machines, with more than 12,000 machines.
+Australia's largest owner of poker machines, with more than 12,000 machines.